 Things to Watch Out For

-The birds of paradise grown in the southwest are often toxic due to their high levels of tannins and Mexican bird of paradise is no exception.
+The various birds of paradise grown in the southwest are often toxic due to their high levels of tannins and Mexican bird of paradise is no exception.
 The University of Arizona lists it as poisonous, and the ASPCA lists a related species as toxic to dogs, horses, and cats.

 I would err on the side of caution and assume that it’s toxic to both humans and pets, especially the seeds and seed pods.